andreupifarre/preload-it/README.md

 <script src="https://unpkg.com/preload-it"></script>
 ```

 preload-it is written using [ES2015 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
-Create a [custom bundle using Rollup](https://bl.ocks.org/mbostock/bb09af4c39c79cffcde4), Webpack, or your preferred bundler.
 To import preload-it into an ES2015 application, import into a namespace:

 ```js
 import * as preload from "preload";